kubeflow/website/content/docs/gke/authentication.md

 When a pod uses KSA default-editor, it can access GCP APIs with the role granted to the GSA.

-**fine grain access control**:
+**Provisioning Custom Google Service Accounts In Namespaces**:
-To control what GCP resources are accessible from a specific profile/namespace, you can explicitly specify which GCP service account to use when creating the profile.
+Instead of using default GCP service account for every profile namespace, if you want to use custom GCP service account per namespace to control what GCP resources are accessible from a specific profile namespace, you can explicitly specify which GCP service account to use when creating the profile.

+Prerequisite: you need to have permission to edit GCP project IAM policy and create profile CR in kubeflow cluster.

-1. for user `user1@email.com`, if you don't already have a GCP service account you want to use, create a new one like: `user1-gcp@<project-id>.iam.gserviceaccount.com`:
+1. if you don't already have a GCP service account you want to use, create a new one like: `user1-gcp@<project-id>.iam.gserviceaccount.com`:
 ```
 gcloud iam service-accounts create user1-gcp@<project-id>.iam.gserviceaccount.com
 ```

-2. Bind necessary roles to the GCP service account to allow `user1` to access GCP resources.
-For example if user1 need to run bigquery job, we can bgrant access by:
+2. You can bind roles to the GCP service account to allow access to the desired GCP resources.
+For example to run bigquery job, you can grant access by:
 ```
 gcloud projects add-iam-policy-binding <project-id> \
       --member='serviceAccount:user1-gcp@<project-id>.iam.gserviceaccount.com' \